DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Experiment

-Automated metrics cannot fully capture the quality of decision making, such as action appropriateness or the timing of reasoning.
-We thus conducted a human evaluation (details in Appendix~\ref{tab:human_eval}) focusing on the meta-controller’s switching decisions.
-Ten NLP researchers evaluated 200 dialog states from MultiWOZ, comparing DyBBT against random switching and S1-only baselines.
-Annotators assessed action appropriateness (5 point Likert scale) and whether invoking S2 was justified (binary judgment).
-Results show that DyBBT’s actions are rated significantly more appropriate than both baselines.
-Moreover, its decisions to invoke S2 align substantially better with human judgment than random switching, providing qualitative evidence that our meta-controller effectively identifies when deliberation is warranted a key affordance often missed by heuristic approaches.
+\textbf{Human Evaluation.} Following the protocol in Appendix~\ref{tab:human_eval}, 10 NLP researchers evaluated 200 dialog states from MultiWOZ, comparing DyBBT against random switching and S1-only baselines.
+Annotators rated action appropriateness (5-point Likert scale) and judged whether invoking S2 was justified.
+DyBBT's actions were rated as more appropriate than both baselines, and its decisions to invoke S2 aligned significantly better with human judgment than random switching, confirming that our meta-controller effectively identifies when deliberation is warranted, an affordance often missed by heuristic approaches.

-DyBBT validates a core tenet of ecological psychology in artificial dialog: that intelligent exploration emerges not from global heuristics or raw compute, but from perceiving and responding to local affordances.
-Our framework successfully translates this principle into a scalable, high performing policy proving that cognitively grounded design is key to efficient, robust dialog systems.